Indigenous-led grant to support local Nations and Indigenous organizations

 Family-Friendly Open Houses

-Meet with community, enjoy good food, and get creative with art activities for young family members.
-Victoria Foundation staff will be available to discuss your grant ideas, answer questions about the granting process, and help attendees fill out applications online or orally.
+Attendees met with the community, enjoyed good food, and young family members got creative with art activities.
+Victoria Foundation staff were available to discuss grant ideas, answer questions about the granting process, and help attendees fill out applications online or orally.

 Four local Nations and 13 other applicants have received funding in 2023 to support social, cultural, and legal infrastructure for Indigenous communities in the capital region.